agu3rra/odincli/README.md

 # ODIN CLI
-`ODIN` is a powerful command-line application designed to interact seamlessly with [OpenAI's ChatGPT](https://chatgpt.com/).
 Inspired by the Norse god Odin, who was always in pursuit of knowledge and wisdom, this tool aims to enhance your capabilities by providing easy access to advanced AI-driven conversations right from your terminal.

 ![odin](./img/odin-robot-sq.png)